Pediatric Abusive Head Trauma

 - Upstate New York Shaken Baby Syndrome Education Program

-These programs may serve as useful resources and models for professionals.
+These programs may serve as useful resources and models for healthcare professionals.

 The efficacy of home visiting programs continues to be challenging to evaluate, especially as they relate to child abuse prevention.
 Multiple studies have concluded that the strategy, when well implemented, does produce significant and meaningful reduction in child-abuse risk and improves child and family functioning.
-Others are more limited in their conclusions (CWIG, 2011).
+Other studies are more limited in their conclusions (CWIG, 2015a).

-Howard & Brooks-Gunn (2009) examined home visiting as a strategy for preventing child abuse and neglect.
-They found little evidence that home-visiting programs directly prevented child abuse and neglect.
-However, they did report that home visits can impart positive benefits to families by way of influencing maternal parenting practices, the quality of the child’s home environment, and children’s development.
-They also reported improved parenting skills, which would likely be associated with improved child well-being and corresponding decreases in maltreatment over time.
+While there is mixed evidence that home-visiting programs directly prevent child abuse and neglect, it has been found that home visits can impart positive benefits to families by way of influencing maternal parenting practices, the quality of the child’s home environment, and children’s development.

 Tertiary Efforts: Recidivism Prevention